jstaf/fqutil/README.md

 ## Installation and tests

+`fqutils` has no dependencies aside from the Python 3 standard library (if this Python is installed, things will work).
+Just clone the repository with with `git clone https://github.com/jstaf/fqutils.git`.
-To install as a python package (can also just be run as-is after cloning this repository): `pip install .`
+Clever users will also note that this repository can be installed as a python package with `pip install .`

 To run tests: `pytest`